 For Larger, indeterminate tomato varieties will perform great in even larger pots, while miniature cherry tomato plants can be grown in a small fabric grow bag as small as 2 or 3 gallons.

 When you choose fabric pots, You can have fun with size.
 Many gardeners find a 10 a gallon fabric pot is a good starting size.
 10-gallon fabric pot is large enough to grow a nice plant.
 But if you want to grow a larger tomato plant, use a large fabric pot.

 When you planting tomato plants in fabric pots, some thought should be put into, which variety is best for you.

-Any type of tomato can be grown in fabric pot/bag, from beefsteak or salad to paste or cherry.
+Any type of tomato can be grown in a fabric pot/bag, from beefsteak or salad to paste or cherry.
 If you’ll pick a variety that will be appropriate for whatever size fabric pot you have.

 This is an important step in growing tomatoes successfully.
-Fill up your pot with the right growing medium, use a high quality growing medium mix with compost.
+Fill up your pot with the right growing medium, use a high-quality growing medium mix with compost.
 To fill up your pot/bag, use a 60/40 blend of finely screened compost and high-quality pre-fertilized potting soil.

 Potting soil added to the compost improves drainage and helps prevent the pot from becoming too heavy.
 If it contains fertilizer the potting soil component of the mix also helps feed the growing tomato plants.

 If you want you can grow plants from seed or you buy them to plant if you buy choose yourself.

 Tomato growing in fabric pots filled with the right mix of growing medium will require daily watering in hot summer and less watering in the winter.
 But do not give too much or too little water to your plants.
 Your plants can be watering early in the morning and late afternoon.

 Tomato trees are heavy feeders and you need to be fertilized, But if you use pre-fertilized potting soil, you do not have to do too much.
 But most of the potting mix soil has very few neutrinos.